Hoya erythrostemma is one of four Hoyas in the Mindorensis Complex, along with Hoya mindorensis, Hoya elmeri, and Hoya rintzii.

 Toxicity of Hoya erythrostemma

-Hoya erythrostemma is considered non-toxic, so having it around kids and pets is safe.
+Hoya erythrostemma is considered non-toxic, so it is safe to have around kids and pets.

 Links